Weefle/StickyPiston/README.md

+# Sticky Piston
-# Sticky Piston\nImplementation of the Piston API
+Implementation of the Piston API